mosip/documentation/docs/registration-client-home-page.md

 * **Download Pre-Registration Data**: An operator can download the pre-registration data of a machine mapped center while being online and store it locally in the registration machine for offline use.
 Now when the system is offline and the pre-registration data is already downloaded, the operator can enter the pre-registration ID to auto-populate the registration form.
 Provided the machine is online, any pre-registration application can be downloaded irrespective of the center booked by the resident.

-  **Note**- Date Range of pre-registration data to be downloaded and storage location of pre-registration data in the registration machine is configurable. this is synced as a part of configuration sync.
+  **Note** - Date Range of pre-registration data to be downloaded and storage location of pre-registration data in the registration machine is configurable.
+Also, this is synced as a part of configuration sync.

 * **Update Operator Biometrics**:  Using this option, the operator can onboard themselves anytime.
-Refer <<operator onboarding link>> for more details.
+For more details, refer to [operator onboarding](operator_onboarding.md)

   ![](_images/reg-client-biometric-page.png)